buildmotion/custom-angular-modules/README.md

 mkdir simple-logger
 ```

-Since we will take advantage of the ` angular-cli ` tool we need to add (2) folders to suppor the tooling and folder conventions of the CLI.
+Since we will take advantage of the ` angular-cli ` tool we need to add (2) folders to support the tooling and folder conventions of the CLI.

 Create the following folder structure in the root of the project.